-2.3 Property, Plant and Equipment:
+2.3 Property, plant and equipment:

 All the items of property, plant and equipment are measured at historical cost less accumulated depreciation and impairment losses, if any.
-Costs include freight, import duties, non-refundable purchase taxes and other expenses directly attributable to the acquisition of the asset.
+Costs include purchase price, freight, import duties, non-refundable purchase taxes and other expenses directly attributable to the acquisition of the asset.
+Cost also includes borrowing costs for long-term construction projects if the recognition criteria is met.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-All other repairs and maintenance are charged to Statement of Profit and Loss during the reporting period in which they are incurred.
+All other expenses of repairs and maintenance are charged to the statement of profit and loss during the reporting period in which they are incurred.